11 Things Queen Elizabeth II Never Travels Without

 Ross McDairmant Photography/REX/Shutterstock

 Queen Elizabeth always travels with a personal doctor who has a defibrillator and other emergency treatments on hand.
 In countries where blood donations might not be available, the doctor even brings a personal supply of blood matching Queen Elizabeth and Prince Philip’s blood types.
-(Learn why one person called the police on Queen Elizabeth.)
+Do you know the man who always travels with the Queen?
+(It’s not Prince Philip!)

 Dozens of outfits

 If you thought you had a bad habit of over-packing, the number of Queen’s outfit options is guaranteed to beat out the items in your duffel.
 She reportedly brings an entire clothes rail stocked with as many as 30 outfits for her trip, all kept pristine in protective sleeves.
-For more on her fashion, check out this timeline of Queen Elizabeth’s wackiest hats.
+For more on her fashion, take a look at this timeline of Queen Elizabeth’s wackiest hats.

 Forget the lame bags of pretzels.
 Even on a flight, Her Majesty won’t skip her afternoon tea.
 Staff bring tea, along with scones, clotted cream, and the Scottish fruitcake Dundee cake, according to the Telegraph.
-Check out these other 9 bizarre eating habits of the royal family.
+Here are 9 other bizarre eating habits of the royal family.

 A massive entourage